 From 2014 to 2018, the number of atheists in Malta doubled.

-In 2018 Malta hosted its first Esports tournament, 'Supernova CS:GO Malta', and became the primary location for hosting the ESL Pro League since that year.
+In 2018 Malta hosted its first Esports tournament, 'Supernova CS:GO Malta', a Counter-Strike: Global Offensive tournament, and became the primary location for hosting the ESL Pro League.

-In 2018, Valletta became the first World Heritage City in Europe to be designated as a European Capital of Culture.
+In 2018, Valletta was the first World Heritage City in Europe to become a European Capital of Culture.

 In 2018, the life expectancy in Malta was estimated at 83 years.

-In June 2019, Ryanair invested in a fully-fledged airline subsidiary called Malta Air, operating on a low-cost model.
-The Government of Malta holds one share in the airline.
+In June 2019, Ryanair invested in Malta Air, a fully-fledged airline subsidiary operating a low-cost model.

-According to a 2019 Eurobarometer survey, 83% of the Maltese population identified as Catholic.
+According to a 2019 Eurobarometer survey, 83% of the population of Malta identified as Catholic.

 In 2019, Malta attracted over 83,000 students to study the English language.

-In 2019, Malta had a record year in tourism, recording over 2.1 million tourists.
+In 2019, Malta experienced a record year in tourism, with over 2.1 million tourists visiting the island.

-On January 13, 2020, Robert Abela became the Prime Minister of Malta.
+Since 13 January 2020, Robert Abela has been in office as the Prime Minister of Malta.

-On September 8, 2020, Amnesty International criticised Malta for "illegal tactics" in the Mediterranean, against immigrants who were attempting to cross from North Africa.
+On September 8, 2020, Amnesty International criticized Malta for "illegal tactics" in the Mediterranean, against immigrants who were attempting to cross from North Africa.

-According to data from 2020 by Eurostat, the Functional Urban Area and metropolitan region covered the whole island of Malta and has a population of 480,134.
+According to 2020 data by Eurostat, the Functional Urban Area and metropolitan region covered the whole island and has a population of 480,134.

 In 2020, Malta signed and ratified the UN treaty on the Prohibition of Nuclear Weapons.